lizageorge/learning-react/Notes/React - The Complete Guide.md

             - whether you use func or class-based components, a component can be **statefull** (aka container/smart components) or **stateless** (or presentational/dumb components) depending on whether or not it uses state.
 It's best practice to use as few statefull components and more statefull components as possible.

-### Styling
+## Styling
 - Anytime you make a new stylesheet you must link it to the corresponding JS file by importing it at the top.
 Webpack will automatically insert your code to the public html file in the most efficient way possible.
 In this workflow, you make a lot of small CSS stylesheets.
-This will apply globally
+This will apply globally.
 - Alternatively, you could use **in-line styling**, where you include a variable with styling properties inside the JS render method, and link it to the corresponding html element in return's parameter.
-This method is best for when you want a style to be isolated to a small component.
+This method is best for when you want a style to be isolated to a small component (scoped).
     ```javascript
     render(){
         const buttonStyle = {